Is WP Super Cache not sending email from your website?

 The service you pick here will depend on a few factors.
-You get free as well paid options for the mailer service.
+You get free as well as paid options for your mailer service.

 If your website sends occasional emails like the contact form submission, a free option will work just fine.
 Whereas, if you have an online store or site with high traffic, we recommend using a transactional email provider.

 Once you choose the service, click the below link to open the documentation to set up a mailer account:

 - Microsoft 365 / Outlook.com

 - Zoho Mail